daniel-gabby-research/tmp/docs/courses/cb&b 634/2024-10-03/index.md

 - Give examples of why health data may need cleaning.
 - Describe strategies for working with missing data, and identify the three main types of missing data.

-I'll create a comprehensive but concise note covering the key concepts from the slides about data exploration and cleaning.

-# Data Exploration and Cleaning Notes

 ## 1. Data Exploration